 Delroy is highly regarded for his extensive public law experience, advising and appearing in the leading constitutional, judicial review and labour dispute cases both for and against the Bermuda Government, as well as governments in the Caribbean including BVI, Turks and Caicos Islands and Antigua.

-Delroy has appeared in over 100 reported cases in the Supreme Court of Bermuda, the Court of Appeal of Bermuda, the Court of Appeal of the United Kingdom and Her Majesty’s Privy Council.
+Delroy has appeared in over 100 reported cases in the Supreme Court of Bermuda, the Court of Appeal of Bermuda, the Court of Appeal of the United Kingdom and the Judicial Committee of the Privy Council.
+Examples of significant cases include:

 Commercial litigation